June is Men’s Health Month

 June tends to mark the beginning of British Summer, but it’s a lesser know fact that it also happens to be Men’s Health month.

 You may be asking, why do we have this?
 Well, some would have you believe that men aren’t very good at looking after themselves.
 As a fully grown man myself I have to admit, it’s not exactly a false statement.
-Let’s put this into perspective a bit, cos obviously some blokes do look after themselves.
+Let’s put this into perspective a bit – obviously, some blokes do look after themselves really.
 It’s just when you put all the statistics together, it becomes a bit more clear.

 Worldwide average life expectancy for men is around 68 years.
 However, at 58 years a man’s health starts to decline.
 Compared to a women’s average life expectancy of 73 years, their health doesn’t start declining until 65 years of age.
 The World Health Organisation has officially declared that women are living longer due to a better quality life when compared to men.

 In 2015, men in the UK were ranked 16th (79.4 years) according to men’s health ratings for life expectancy.
 Switzerland were were first and boasted a life expectancy of around 81.3 years.
 It doesn’t seem much, but remember it’s just an average.
 The goal isn’t to live forever, but with what we understand about the body today why does this life expectancy feel… short?
 Let’s look at what is actually causing men’s deaths the most in the UK (in no particular order):